 Here are 3 reasons why I think everyone should be making homemade turkey stock from the leftover turkey carcass…

 - It’s the perfect way to use every part of your leftover turkey!
+You also might like these delicious leftover turkey recipes.

 - It’s super easy to make!
 Just throw everything in a large pot or the Instant Pot and let it simmer!